Mohamed-Samehh/Bin-Packing/README.md

 Installation

-- Install the required packages: pip install matplotlib
+- Install the required packages: write in the terminal "pip install matplotlib".

-- Run the application: python bin_packing_solver.py
+- Run the application: write in the terminal "python bin_packing_solver.py".

 How to Use
 - Enter Item Sizes: Input the sizes of the items separated by spaces.